 - Applicants must submit an application, resume, informal transcript, essay and cover letter

 - Incomplete applications will not be accepted.

 - Letters of recommendation may be submitted, but are not required.

 - This is a very competitive program, not all those who apply will be selected for an interview.

 - General questions regarding the internship program may be directed to Chris Schmitz, no phone calls please.

-Selection Process Upon receipt of the completed application package, the information will be sent to supervisors in the appropriate Department.
+Upon receipt of the completed application package, the information will be sent to supervisors in the appropriate Department after March 1.
 Applicants will be contacted to arrange for an interview, either in person (if the applicant lives in the Salt Lake City Area) or by telephone.
 During the interview, the supervisors and staff will gather information pertaining to experience, career interests, education, and will answer any questions the applicant may have.